Wordle today: Quick menu

 Those hints should get you at least some of the way towards finding today's Wordle answer.
 If not, then you can read on for bigger clues; or, if you just want to know the answer, then skip down further for that.

-Alright then, here's a larger hint: Today's Wordle answer feels a bit repetitive.
+Alright then, here's a larger hint: Today's Wordle answer is made up of links.

 What does today's Wordle start with?

-The answer to Wordle #721 starts with A, so combined with the hints above you should now have all the clues you need to get the answer and not break a Wordle streak.
+The answer to Wordle #904 starts with C, so combined with the hints above you should now have all the clues you need to get the answer and not break a Wordle streak.

 OK, it's now time to scroll down for the answer…